jeffmacinnes/urban_amzPugetSound/README.md

 ## Developing

-The site is built using Svelte.
+The site is built using Svelte, and the project scaffolding borrows heavily from the terrific https://github.com/the-pudding/svelte-starter.
 Project files are `src/` directory.

 To install dependencies: